WeSoCrafty/WeSoCrafty.github.io/CodeOfConduct.md

 **Do not make it personal.**  Try not to take offense where no offense was intended.
 Not everyone speaks or writes English fluently.
 Not everyone can express themselves clearly.
 Give people the benefit of the doubt.
 Even if the intent was to provoke, do not rise to it.

-What Will Not Be Tolerated
+What will not be tolerated
 ---------------------------

 Harassment and other exclusionary behavior aren't acceptable.
 This includes, but is not limited to: